MYanello/license-tools/README.md

 - [ ] Hostname resolution - dns
     - [ ] Programmatic hostname addition
     - [ ] check_avail container respecting dns server
+    - Maybe the nebula stuff can be required for all networks and that can handle dns?
 - [ ] SQS Queue was rec'd for processing the requests
 - [ ] Nebula pod for vpn
     - [ ] Basic pod nebula pod created